defagos/CoconutKit/README.markdown

 Several projects are available:

 * `CoconutKit`: The project used to build the CoconutKit static library
-* `CoconutKit-resources`: The project creating the `.bundle` containing all resources needed by CoconutKit
 * `CoconutKit-dev`: The main project used when working on CoconutKit.
 This project is an almost empty shell referencing files from both the `CoconutKit` and `CoconutKit-demo` projects
 * `CoconutKit-demo`: The project used to test CoconutKit binaries against linker issues.
 When building the demo project, the CoconutKit `.staticframework` is first built and saved into the `Binaries` directory
 * `CoconutKit-test`: The project running unit tests.
 This project references files from the `CoconutKit` project